BaekDoosan-maker/BaekDoosan-maker/README.md

 - 👋 Hi, I’m @BaekDoosan-maker
 - 👀 I’m interested in python, react, javascript.
 - 🌱 I’m currently collaborate on mini-project in hanghae99.
-I am creating a site where I can share and record useful sites for Python stydy.
+I am creating a site where I can share and record useful sites for Python study.
 - 📫 How to reach me <br>
      I shared the address of my study record website.
 It's right here.
      ----> https://doosan.tistory.com/ <br>